 If you want to get really fancy with these marshmallow spiders, you can use homemade marshmallows.
-But if you're in a time crunch, store-bought will work just as well.
-You can coat them in crushed candies or one that comes in small pieces already like Nerds.
+But if you’re in a time crunch, store-bought will definitely work.
+You can also coat them with small candies like Nerds.

 With a crisp, crackly top and a super-gooey center, these Nutella cookies are everything you could want.
 You can skip the icing if you like, but the Halloween colors make for a festive treat.